xavier-cr1/clickup-mcp-server/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

-> 🚧 **Status Update:** v0.7.0 will be available soon with Time Tracking support, among other new features.
+> 🚀 **Status Update:** v0.7.0 now available with complete Time Tracking support and Document Management features.

 ## Setup